addisonhall/generatepress-child/README.md

 - `advanced-custom-fields.php`: Helpers for Google Maps and Gutenberg blocks in Advanced Custom Fields
 - `breadcrumbs.php`: Add a simple visual breadcrumb trail using hooks (Note that this does not add stuctured data &mdash; I recommend a plugin like [SEO Framework](https://wordpress.org/plugins/autodescription/) for that)
-- `colors.php`: Allows you to add your own colors to the color fields used by GeneratePress, and now Gutenberg
+- `colors.php`: Allows you to add your own colors to the color fields used by GeneratePress, and now Gutenberg.
+UPDATE: Now all theme colors are pulled from a single array.
 - `cpt-output-custom.php`: Tells custom post types and taxonomies to use specified template partials (stored within `partials`)
 - `cpt-output-reset.php`: ~~Heads off the default display of custom post types and taxonomies so that our custom partials can be used instead~~ This is no longer necessary thanks to the Elements Module introduced in GP Premium 1.7
 - `dashboard-widgets.php`: Where my dashboard widgets live